nestjs/docs.nestjs.com/content/graphql/subscriptions.md

 subscriptions: {
   'graphql-ws': {
     onConnect: (context: Context<any>) => {
-      const { connectionParams } = context;
+      const { connectionParams, extra } = context;
-      // the rest will remain the same as in the example above },
+      // user validation will remain the same as in the example above
+      // when using with graphql-ws, additional context value should store into extra field extra.user = { user: {} };
     },
+  },
+  context: ({ extra }) => {
+    // you then can access your additional context value through extra field }
 },
 ```